nvanderwalt/family-surfing-club/README.md

 ## Deployment

-* The site was deployed to GitHub pages.
+The site was deployed to **GitHub Pages**.
 The steps to deploy are as follows:

-1. In Github repository, navigate to the settings tab.
+1. Navigate to the settings tab of your GitHub repository.
-2. Select the Master Branch from the source section drop-down menu
+2. Select the **Master Branch** from the source section drop-down menu.
-3. Once the master branch has been selected, the page provided the link to the completed website.
+3. Once the master branch is selected, GitHub will provide a link to the completed website.

-The live link can be found here -
+You can access the live website here: https://nvanderwalt.github.io/family-surfing-club/

 ## Credits